jamesmbaazam/jamesmbaazam/README.md

 2️⃣: Models and methods for (near) real-time forecasting of infectious diseases.

-3️⃣: _More recently_: Models and methods for analysing and informing contact tracing, and for inferring who infected whom in outbreaks.
+3️⃣: _More recently_: Models and methods for analysing early outbreak data, including informing contact tracing, and inferring who infected whom in outbreaks.
 I am exploring the software ecosystem around this area to see how I can contribute.
 If you have any pointers, I would be happy to hear about them.